 Many of us are trying to reduce our plastic use as much as possible, some even working towards zero waste, but today’s lifestyle does involve lots of plastic no matter how hard we try.
 Even when we recycle plastic, it still has a damaging effect on the environment, and there are so many items that cannot be recycled.

 This brilliant idea involves packing non-recyclable plastic waste into plastic bottles including bags, labels, cling film, tape, sweet wrappers, yoghurt pots, etc. When it is cut small and packed tight it becomes weighty and can then be used to build small home and garden constructions with.

 Immediately it has considerably less net volume than if you just throw it away into landfill or the recycling bin.
 It also has a purpose.
-The whole idea is to use plastic as a resource rather than a throwaway item that becomes a blight on the environment.
+The whole idea is to use plastic as a resource, rather than it becoming a throwaway item that is a blight on the environment.
 The Global Ecobrick Alliance are keen to disassociate this project from the idea of “waste”.

 WHO SHOULD MAKE AN ECOBRICK?

 I just love the idea of this both for personal use and as community projects in schools and groups.
 I started mine and filled a small bottle within 4 days!
 It’s shocking and has made me think even harder about how to reduce my plastic usage.